hakandingenc/hakandingenc.github.io/quotes.md

 ($)
 J.K.
 Rowling
 ($)
-In short, a PhD is a ticket to a life of research and exploration, a life of learning for learning’s sake, and a life of sharing the joy of discovery with like-minded people.
-($)
-Matthias Felleisen
-($)
 The man truly conversant with life knows, against all appearances, that there is a remedy for every wrong, and that every wall is a gate.
 ($)
 Ralph Waldo Emerson